Configuring Screenless Devices for Schools

 • Escalation route if a device fails

-The aim is confidence and consistency, not technical expertise.
+The aim is confidence and consistency, not technical depth.

 Build clear routines for pupils